mazzasaverio/fastapi-your-data/README.md

 # FastAPI Your Data

 I am starting this project with the goal of continuously learning, building, and enhancing a methodology and foundational structure to effectively archive data of interest and utilize it in production.
-The idea is to maintain a sufficiently general structure and use this repository as a laboratory to understand mechanisms, concepts, and to have a starting template for various configurations.
+The idea is to maintain a sufficiently general structure and use this repository as a laboratory to understand basics, concepts, frameworks and to have a starting template for various configurations.

+## Tech stack

+- Python 3.10 with fastapi and SQLAlchemy
+- Local Postgres with pgvector extension

+## Quickstart

+## Current Features

+## Metodology

 The concept is to let myself be guided by the following principles (subjective) and see if I can find a methodology that works for me (though I hope it will be inspirational or at least useful to others).